-Section 1 Section 2 Section 3 Section 4 Section 5 PDP Formal Peer Review Reviewing Performance Practice Improvement Measuring Outcomes Self-guided Learning Educational Activities Additional Hours 2 hours Minimum of 10 hours Minimum of 5 hours 12.5 hours 12.5 hours 23 hours in total a cross both sections
+Section 1 Section 2 Section 3 Section 4 Section 5 PDP Formal Peer Review Reviewing Performance Practice Improvement Measuring Outcomes Self-guided Learning Educational Activities Additional Hours 2 hours (when reflection Minimum of 10 hours Minimum of 5 hours 12.5 hours 12.5 hours is added) 23 hours in total a cross both sections

-FAQ: Do the changes to the registration standard for CPD in Australia affect Trainees and SIMGs?
+FAQ: Do the recent changes to the registration standard for CPD in Australia affect Trainees and SIMGs?

 Trainees and SIMGs on the Partial Comparability Placement who are actively training do not need to complete CPD, as the training fulfills the requirements.
+Those on a prolonged break from training have a separate RANZCP CPD Program.
+Contact the CPD Team via cpdhelp@ranzcp.org if you have any questions.